The Best Boston Specialty Coffee Roasters in 2024

 Flat Black Coffee started out in 2003, co-founded by David House, his wife Jennifer House, and David’s best friend Jeff Chatlos.
 Today, they are Boston’s largest independent specialty coffee roaster, retailer, and wholesaler.

-As well as their original location at 1170 Washington Street in Dorchester, they manage another cafe in the heart of Boston’s Financial District, at 260 Franklin Street.
+In addition to their original location at 1170 Washington Street in Dorchester, they operate another café in the heart of Boston’s Financial District.
+This second location is at 260 Franklin Street.

 Flat Black is committed to providing ethically and sustainably sourced coffee.
 The company strives to provide the highest quality coffee, and they have the credentials to show for it.
 In 2013, their coffee won third place in America’s Best Espresso competition, also winning second place in 2014.

-Besides their own stores and website, their coffee is sold by a number of organic and gourmet grocery stores in Boston.
-On the Flat Black website, you’ll find one blend accompanied by a large array of single origins from Latin America, Africa, and Asia.
+In addition to their own stores and website, they sell their coffee through several organic and gourmet grocery stores in Boston.
+On the Flat Black website, you’ll find one blend and a wide variety of single origins from Latin America, Africa, and Asia.

 Many of the coffees offered by Flat Black are available as a French roast for those that like their coffee smoky with added bitterness.
 Prices start from $13.50 for a 12oz bag of whole bean coffee.
 Unfortunately, Flat Black currently has no subscription service on offer.